microshare/microshare.github.io/docs/0.1/getting-started/quick-start.md

 To edit an existing Robot, find your Robot in the list:

-1. Click on it
+* Click on it
-2. Click on the `pencil` icon at the top of the page
+* Click on the `pencil` icon at the top of the page

 {% include image.html url="/assets/img/hackiot-configure-robot-2.png" description="Open Robot edition mode" %}

 While in edit mode you can:
-1. Turn your Robot on and off
+* Turn your Robot on and off
-2. Write the Robot script
+* Write the Robot script
-3. Test the script
+* Test the script

 {% include image.html url="/assets/img/hackiot-configure-robot-3.png" description="Full Robot edition mode" %}

+We don't have real data to use here, so we going to transform it with our own fake data.
+We are going to add a fake temperature value, and the current date/time to the record, then save that transformed record.

-Replace the code in your Robot script with:
+* Replace the code in your Robot script with:
 {% highlight js %}
   var lib = require('./libs/helpers');
   function main(text, auth) {

       var rec = lib.read(text, auth, []);
-      var m = rec.objs[0].data;
+      var newData = rec.objs[0].data;
       var recType = rec.objs[0].recType;

-      var decodedLPP = lib.decodeCayenneLPP(m.pdu);
-      var decodedLPPJSON = JSON.parse(decodedLPP);
+      var now = new Date();

-      decodedLPPJSON.forEach(function(entry){

-          print(entry);
-          print(JSON.stringify(entry));
+      newData.temperature = now.getSeconds();
+      newData.dateTime = now.toString();

-          lib.write(recType + '.decoded', entry, auth, []);
+      lib.write(recType + '.withTemperature', newData, auth, []);

-      });
   }
 {% endhighlight %}

 Activate and Update your Robot when done.
-It will now be triggered automatically to read, decode, then write back a record to the data lake, with the added `.decoded` suffix to the recType.
+It will now be triggered automatically to read, anhance, then write back a record to the data lake, with the added `.withTemperature` suffix to the recType.

+You can test that your Robot triggers by Writing a new piece of data with your initial recType, and Read the `recType.withTemperature` with the API.

 You can use that second recType as the trigger to another Robot for data transformation, etc.
+This is exactly what we are going to do now!

+* Create a new Robot
+* Give your Robot a name.
+* Enter the Record Type with the `.withTemperature` suffix.
+* Complete the creation by clicking the `CREATE` button, and entering your login, password and API key combination.
+* Now edit that Robot, and replace the script with:
+{% highlight js %}

+var lib = require('./libs/helpers');
+function main(text, auth){

+    var rec = lib.read(text, auth, []);
+    var data = rec.objs[0].data;

+    if (data.temperature > 30){

+        /* lib.sendMicroshareEmail(recipient's email address,
+            subject of your email,
+            body of your email);
+           The email sender will be notification@microshare.io
+        */

+        var TO = 'INPUT YOUR EMAIL HERE';
+        var SUBJECT = 'High temperature alert';
+        var BODY = 'A temperature of ' + data.temperature + ' was detected at ' + data.dateTime;

+        lib.sendMicroshareEmail(TO, SUBJECT, BODY);

+    }
+}

+{% endhighlight %}

+* Within the code pasted into the "Script" section change the variable "TO" to your email
+* Activate and update your Robot

+* Write a few record at your initial recType.

+The two Robots are activated in succession.
+If the fake temperature created is above 30, you receive an email alert.

+/*

 But think a second.